 - The service has fewer requirements.
 Most importantly, it does not need Internet Explorer to be installed on the system. - It works under the same operating system versions. - Engine-only installations require roughly 200 KB of disk space and 2MB of virtual memory.
 Please note that this is not actual used RAM RAM usage is roughly 1 MB during iterations (can be higher for very large entries).
 During the idle period, the engine does not need any actual RAM just swap space.
-Idle periods are implemented via operation system sleep() calls which do not use any processor cycles at all. - Please note that EventReporter is developed under Windows 2000 and XP.
-It is tested under Windows 2000, XP and Vista. - Under Windows 2000, the 3 additional event logs ("DNS Server", "File Replication Service" and "Directory Service") are automatically supported. - The default install set (most probably the one you found in this documentation) contains the executable for the Intel platform.
+Idle periods are implemented via operation system sleep() calls which do not use any processor cycles at all. - Under Windows 2000, the 3 additional event logs ("DNS Server", "File Replication Service" and "Directory Service") are automatically supported. - The default install set (most probably the one you found in this documentation) contains the executable for the Intel platform.